Payment

-A payment is the voluntary tender of money or its equivalent or of things of value by one party (such as a person or company) to another in exchange for goods or services provided by them or to fulfill a legal obligation.
+A payment is the tender of something of value, such as money or its equivalent, by one party (such as a person or company) to another in exchange for goods or services provided by them, or to fulfill a legal obligation or philanthropy desire.
 The party making the payment is commonly called the payer, while the payee is the party receiving the payment.
+Whilst payments are often made voluntarily, some payments are compulsory, such as payment of a fine.

 Payments can be effected in a number of ways, for example: